jeff-bruemmer/clerk/docs/usage.md

 proserunner --file document.md --ignore-all           # Ignore everything shown
 ```

+Issue numbers are only valid for the current run.
+The system stores the actual location (file:line:col:specimen), so the next run will renumber remaining issues.

 **Scope:**
 - Default: project if `.proserunner/` exists, else global
 - Force with `--global` or `--project`